-Familiarize yourself with the program.
+Familiarize yourself with the learning platform.

 Create a schedule.

-Reward the small successes.
+Reward the small victories.

-Reward yourself for staying on task and finishing your class one lesson at a time.
-Whether it’s buying a new pair of shoes or getting a longer break from studying, having something to look forward will keep you on track and motivated to do the work.
+Reward yourself for staying on task in class and finishing one lesson at a time.
+Whether it’s buying a new pair of shoes, purchasing a plant to freshen up your office space or going on a quick hike outdoors, having something to look forward will keep you on track, focused and motivated to get your work done.

-Read all of the instructions early.
+Read all course instructions early.

-You don’t want to find out two weeks before your deadline that there was information you needed to have to complete your course or a textbook you neglected to purchase!
+You don’t want to find out two weeks before your deadline that there was information you needed to have to complete your course or a textbook you neglected to purchase online!